-Students joining St. Stephen's College this academic year will be admitted to the Four Year Undergraduate Programme (FYUP).
-This differs from the earlier three year programme in a number of significant ways which should be noted.
+As in last year, students joining St. Stephen's College this academic year (2014) will be admitted to the Four Year Undergraduate Programme (FYUP).
 To get an honours degree, students have to successfully complete course work of four years.
 Students have the option of getting a Diploma and a Bachelor's Degree after successfully completing two years and three years of course work respectively.
 The new programme is still discipline-centric in the sense that each student will be admitted to a particular discipline (e.g., Physics or Economics), designated as Discipline Course I (DC I).
 Each Discipline Course I will consist of 20 papers spread over 8 Semesters.
-Each semester will have 14 weeks of teaching.
+Each semester will have I4 weeks of teaching.